-Bezos is known for its attention to business details.
-As described by Portfolio.com, “It’s both a happy-go-lucky and micro manager magnate … an executive who wants to know all the minutiae of the contract as cited in all the Amazon press releases.
+Bezos is known as the focus of business details.
+As portrayed by portfolio dot cum, “It is an executive who wants to know all the details of the contract, as all the press releases in Amazon are listed.

 In May 2016, Bezos sold little more than a million shares of its stake in the company for $ 671 million, becoming the most money he had obtained in a sale of goods on Amazon.
 On August 4, 2016, he sold another million shares worth $ 756,700,000.
 As of June 19, 2016, Bezos had 83.9 million Amazon shares, being 16.9% of all outstanding shares with a market value of $ 83.9 billion.